datacite/tasks/product_specifications/FBF44gf/readme.md

-        Scenario: Display aggregated counts even for missing values When some of the aggregated results do not include metadata for the chart category Then the chart should display display a bar to aggregate all the aggregated results that are missing And the bar should be labeled as "Missing" And the bar should be colored in "gray"
+        Scenario: Display aggregated counts even for missing values When some of the aggregated results do not include metadata for the chart category Then the chart should display a bar to aggregate all the aggregated results that are missing And the bar should be labeled as "Missing" And the bar should be colored in "gray"

-        Scenario: Display aggregated counts for categories that are not in the top 5 When some of the aggregated results include more than 5 categories Then the chart should display display a bar to aggregate all "other" categories that are not in the top 5 into the same bar
+        Scenario: Display aggregated counts for categories that are not in the top 5 When some of the aggregated results include more than 5 categories Then the chart should display a bar to aggregate all "other" categories that are not in the top 5 into the same bar
               And the bar should be labeled as "Other" And the bar should be colored in "black"

-Feature: Static Info page

         Scenario: Displaying information about the charts
-            Given that a user request for more information about a chart When click on "more info"
+            Given that a user request for more information about a chart When the user click on the info icon
              Then a new window should be open.
-              And the page in the new window should include a static page with info about each graph.
+              And the page in the new window should include a static page with info about each graph (support page).

-Feature: Licenses chart with 100% bar
         Scenario: Displaying License chart
             Given there exist DOIs linked to an organisation And the DOIs have licenses in the metadata.
-             When the user is in a Organisation Page Then a 100% bar chart should be displayed And it should include the top 5 licenses And the chart should show a tooltip in on hover And the chart should include a bottom legend with the licenses And the categories should follow the 'License color pallete'
+             When the user is in a Organisation Page Then a 100% bar chart should be displayed And it should include the top 5 licenses And the chart should show a tooltip in on hover that display the license and count And the chart should include a bottom legend with the licenses And the categories should follow the 'License color pallete'

-Feature: RelatedIdentifier chart with 100% bar
         Scenario: Displaying RelatedIdentifier chart
             Given there exist DOIs linked to an organisation And the DOIs have RelatedIdentifier in the metadata.
-             When the user is in a Organisation Page Then a 100% bar chart should be displayed And it should include the top 5 RelatedIdentifierTypes And the chart should show a tooltip in on hover And the chart should include a bottom legend with the RelatedIdentifierTypes And the categories should follow the 'PID color pallete'
+             When the user is in a Organisation Page Then a 100% bar chart should be displayed And it should include the top 5 RelatedIdentifierTypes And the chart should show a tooltip in on hover  that display the RelatedIdentifierTypes and count And the chart should include a bottom legend with the RelatedIdentifierTypes And the categories should follow the 'PID color pallete'

+        Scenario: Displaying Identifier chart
+            Given there exist DOIs linked to an organisation And the DOIs have IdentifierType = DOI in the metadata.
+             When the user is in a Organisation Page Then a 100% bar chart should be displayed And it should include the categories DOI, Others, Missing And the chart should include a bottom legend with the DOI, Others, Missing And the chart should show a tooltip in on hover that show count, category And the categories should follow the 'PID color pallete'

+        Scenario: Displaying a Chart Insight Text on every chart Given that a chart has a top category
+              And such cateogry is not '__missing__' or '__other__' When the chart is displayed
+             Then a Chart Insight Text should be displayed on the top of the chart And the chart insight text should show numeric value of the category And the chart insight text should include the text related to the category

+        Scenario: Displaying a Chart Insight Text  when the top category is  '__missing__' or '__other__' Given that a chart has a top category
+              And such cateogry is '__missing__' or '__other__' When the chart is displayed
+             Then a Chart Insight Text should be displayed on the top of the chart And the chart insight text should include the next higest category that is not '__missing__' or '__other__'

 Feature: ORCID chart with 100% bar
         Scenario: Displaying NameIdentifier chart